 On Tuesday, October, 2nd GE celebrated 20 years of partnership with Poland at an event at the Copernicus Center in Warsaw.
 Among the guests who attended the celebratory event were, Ilona Antoniszyn-Klik, US Ambassador to Poland, Lee Feinstein, President and CEO of GE Europe, Ferdinando “Nani” Beccalli-Falco, Managing Director GE Engineering Design Center (EDC) in Poland, Magda Nizik.
 They were joined by over 250 other guests including representatives of government, GE customers, media and employees.
 The focus of the event was the development of the Polish economy with members of the Polish government presenting a clear vision for future growth and development with an emphasis on the important role of innovation and creativity.
 GE highlighted the importance of long term partnerships between the country and international companies and their role in driving economic growth, prosperity and innovation.

 GE is one of the most innovative companies in the world and one of the biggest international investors in Poland, employing some 10,000 across the country.
 Over the last 20 years GE has witnessed the transformation of Poland into a flourishing market economy and contributed to it significantly.
 GE has been not only an important local investor but also a partner that connects the Polish economy with the global markets.
-One example of this is the EDC in Warsaw, a great example of a private-public partnership that has grown and developed in the last 12 years, exceeding the initial plans and expectations.
+One example of this is the EDC in Warsaw, a great example of a partnership that has grown and developed in the last 12 years, exceeding the initial plans and expectations.
 In 2000, the EDC started with 5 engineers and today it employs more than 1.300 people working on designing aviation, oil and gas and energy technologies for global markets.
 Statistics outlined below demonstrate how GE works in Poland today.

 - 10,000 employees • Portfolio: Bank BPH, three GE Industrial Solutions manufacturing facilities (Klodzko, Bielsko-Biala, Lodz), one GE Aviation factory and the already mentioned EDC